 Our every VPN review consists of a series of segments, where we inspect various aspects of the VPN in question.
 We’ll use this approach to RUSVPN as well.
-So, if you want to learn more about how we review VPNs, you’ll find all the information in need by following the provided link.
+So, if you want to learn more about how we review VPNs, you’ll find all the information you need by following the provided link.

 Background, Jurisdiction & Reputation

 When starting to research about a certain VPN, first make sure to know its country of origin.
 That’s because you don’t want a VPN belonging to a country that’s a member of the 14-Eyes Alliance.
-And as it turns out, RUSVPN is exactly one of those VPNs (even though it seems to be shrouded in mystery).
+So, let’s see where RUSVPN comes from, and what this means for its subscribers.

 Jurisdiction & Applicable Laws

 Previous Data Leaks

 RUSVPN seems to be a very young VPN service, being on the market for close to one year now.
 And even though no data leaks happened during that time, we believe it’s doing its best to protect its users.
-However, we can’t say that RUSVPN is a credible and reliable VPN provider simply because it looks like it has a very small user-base, at the moment.
+However, we can’t say whether RUSVPN is a credible and reliable VPN provider simply because it looks like it has a very small user-base, at the moment.